Cook County Commissioner Kevin Morrison calls for hearing to address the Mpox outbreak

-SCHAUMBURG, Ill. – Aug, 4th 2022 –Cook County Commissioner Kevin Morrison (District 15) has introduced a resolution calling for a public hearing in the Cook County Health and Hospitals Committee that will convene Monday, August 8th at 2pm.
-The hearing will allow for the public to hear directly from Cook County Health, the Chicago Department of Public Health, and community organizations on their response to the Monkeypox outbreak throughout Cook County with a goal of increased cooperation and streamlined communication and information sharing between the entities.
+SCHAUMBURG, Ill. – Aug, 4th 2022 – Cook County Commissioner Kevin Morrison (District 15) has introduced a resolution calling for a public hearing in the Cook County Health and Hospitals Committee that will convene Monday, August 8th at 2pm.
+The hearing will allow for the public to hear directly from Cook County Health, the Chicago Department of Public Health, and community organizations on their response to the Monkeypox (Mpox) outbreak throughout Cook County with a goal of increased cooperation and streamlined communication and information sharing between the entities.

 “We must act swiftly if we are to quell the spread of this virus in our community” Commissioner Morrison said.
-“Cook County has become the third largest hotspot in the country for Monkeypox.
+“Cook County has become the third largest hotspot in the country for Mpox.
 The virus has affected many vulnerable groups already.
 It is my hope that through cooperation, we can address this public health risk quickly.
 Building on the knowledge we gained from our response to the covid-19 pandemic, it’s important that we disperse correct information and preventative measures to the public.”

 Additional testimony in support of the resolution will be provided by representatives from Cook County Health, the Chicago Department of Public Health, and Howard Brown Health Center.